-Decrease in the contribution of associates in 2017
+Decrease in the contribution of associates in 2018

-As agreed with associates and formalized via mailing about the budget - inpEV 2017, mailed on November 29, 2016, the reduction of associate contributions is expected, totaling R\$ 15,000, to be individually distributed among the Institute's associates.
-The contribution of the associates who are also stockholders of Campo Limpo S.A. will be reduced by the Campo Limpo's amount of dividends receivable in October 2017.
+As agreed with associates and formalized via mailing about the budget - inpEV 2018, mailed in December 2017, the reduction of associate contributions is expected, totaling R\$ 15,000, referring to the revenue that the Campo Limpo System generated, to be individually distributed among the Institute's associates.

+In addition to the reduction related to the revenue that the Campo Limpo System generated, the associates who are also stockholders of Campo Limpo S.A. will be subject to a higher reduction related to the dividends to be distributed by Campo Limpo S.A. and transferred to inpEV in 2018.

-João Cesar Meneghel Rando President - inpEV
+João Cesar Meneghel Rando CEO - inpEV

-Regina Marta de Santana Sousa Accountant inpEV CRC 1SP177254/0-6
+Regina Marta de Santana Sousa Contadora inpEV CRC 1SP177254/0-6